Germoe/hit-predictor/project_report.md

 _A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry)._ [Spotify Track Features Description](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 Valence is quite an interesting indicator as it attempts to measure positivity of music.
-In turn, we can see that the Hot 100 were generally more positive than non-hits all the way through the mid-1990s until Hot 100 drop down in valence in 1995 and then slowly continue to decrease to its current low-point having almost now visible difference between Hot 100 and Non-Hits.
+In turn, we can see that the Hot 100 were generally more positive than Non-Hits all the way through the mid-1990s until Hits drop down in valence in 1995 and then slowly continue to decrease to its current low-point having almost now visible difference between Hits and Non-Hits.

 Knowing that Valence has more and more decreased it might be interesting to see the songs with the highest and lowest valence.